-Beverly Serrell’s workshops will show you how to create exhibitions that will engage visitors in personally meaningful ways.
-Each workshop is designed to be a comprehensive stand-alone learning experience.
-And when taken in any sequence, the five build upon each other: Good labels are driven by what we know about how visitors use informal designed settings—by watching and listening to visitors and understanding the affordances of those settings—and are faithful to and bounded by the main thesis of an exhibition.
+Beverly Serrell’s workshops taught museum professionals how to create exhibitions that will engage visitors in personally meaningful ways.
+Each workshop was designed to be a comprehensive stand-alone learning experience; when taken in any sequence, the five build upon each other: Good labels are driven by what we know about how visitors use informal designed settings—by watching and listening to visitors and understanding the affordances of those settings—and are faithful to and bounded by the main thesis of an exhibition.

 Writing Better Labels

 How can labels for museum exhibitions be engaging, interesting, and neither too long nor too simple?
 Learn how to write and edit interpretive texts that will appeal to a broad audience, based on the assumptions that most museum visitors are interested and are motivated to learn, but typically have limited prior knowledge or vocabulary about the topic, not to mention a limited amount of time to spend.

 One-day label-writing workshops cover the essentials of writing engaging interpretation to increase the educational potential of exhibitions.
 Experienced label writers will obtain new tools and attitudes for their approaches, and those with no experience will learn the basics for getting started on the right track.